|

 COOLOOLI

 One of the largest vessels scuttled on the Long Reef Wreck Site is the bucket dredge Coolooli.
 She displaced 150 tonnes and was 50 metres long and 10 or 11 metres wide.
 In August 1980, the Coolooli was sunk as part of the reef and now lies on its starboard side on sand in 48 metres of water.
-This is an excellent deep dive, suited to less experienced deep divers as the shallowest part sticks up to about 36 metres.
-It is bigger than its dimensions describe, and takes numerous dives to fully appreciate its many features.
-Has collapsed badly in June 2009.
-Well worth diving.
+This was an

 HIMMA

 Also scuttled in 1980, the large 34 metre long tug Himma now lies at 48 metres, although you can reach 52 metres swimming through a hole in her hull.
 A tragic wreck that claimed the lives of two divers in October 1991, it was stripped of everything but the prop before it was sunk.
-Only worth two of three dives and thence once few years.
+Only worth two or three dives and thence once few years.

-MEGGOL (ex HMAS Doomba and HMS Wexford)
+MEGGOL (ex HMAS Doomba

 Built as HMS Wexford in about 1917 or 1918 it served with the Royal Navy until December 1921 when moved to Brisbane where it was renamed the Doomba.
 During WW2 it served as HMAS Doomba.
 After this it was converted into a refuelling tanker and renamed the Meggol.